Abarim Publications' online Biblical Greek Dictionary

 - Together with the preposition α (a), meaning without: the adjective αργος (argos), meaning unemployed, idle, ineffective, not responsive or not receptive to social energy.
 The immediate result of αργος (argos) is the absence of change and the ultimate result the absence of fruit.
 Note that Argos is a dominant name in Greek mythology (it sometimes covers all of Greece), but this name probably has to do with an ancient word for white (related to αργυρος, arguros, meaning silver).
 But since deep antiquity, Argos has also been thought to mean plain or field in a pre-Hellenic language (says Strabo in his Geography).
 All this suggests that Argos may have referred to a very old, naturally occurring human society.
 The Bible refers to this unsustainable primeval plain as the land of Shinar (Genesis 11:2).
 Our adjective αργος (argos) occurs 8 times in the New Testament, see full concordance, and from it comes:

-- The verb αργεω (argeo), meaning to be unemployed, to be idle (2 Peter 2:3 only).
+- The verb αργεω (argeo), meaning to be unemployed, to be idle.
+This word occurs in 2 Peter 2:3 only, but from it derives:

 - Together with the noun γη (ge) means earth: the noun γεωργος (georgos), meaning farmer; see our article on the word γη (ge) for a closer look at this noun and its derivatives.
 It's used 19 times, see full concordance, and from it comes: